 19 June – 1 August 2009

 Josh Lilley is delighted to announce the first exhibition at the gallery by the German painter Christof Mascher.

-Opening on Thursday 18th June, Mascher’s first show in London – Meshes of the Afternoon, will display a selection of new paintings on canvas, board and wood.
-Using a mix of oil, acrylic, Indian ink, lacquer and varnishes, Mascher’s paintings range from 10cm to 4.5 metres in size; the variety of materials helping to provide an insight into the fantastical workings of one of Germany’s most talented young artists.
+Meshes of the Afternoon, Mascher's first show in London, will display a selection of new paintings on canvas, board and wood.
+Using a mix of oil, acrylic, Indian ink, lacquer and varnishes, Mascher's paintings range from 10cm to 4.5 metres in size; the variety of materials helping to provide an insight into the fantastical workings of one of Germany's most talented young artists.

-Christof Mascher – born 1979 in Hannover, lives and works in Braunschweig, Germany.
-In the past two years Christof Mascher has had solo museum shows at Galerie der Stadt Remscheid, and at the Museum for Modern Art, Goslar.
-He has exhibited at the 3rd Prague Triennial in 2008, and featured in the exhibition Black Bile, Red Humour at the Art centre Montabaur alongside Tal R, Matthew Barney and Jonathan Meese.
-Gallery exhibitions include Fake Empire at The Happy Lion, LA in 2008, and The Ghost Yard at Galerie Michael Janssen, Cologne in 2007.
+Christof Mascher (b.
+1979 in Hannover) lives and works in Braunschweig, Germany.
+In the past two years Christof Mascher has had solo museum shows at Galerie der Stadt Remscheid and at the Museum for Modern Art, Goslar.
+He has exhibited at the 3rd Prague Triennial in 2008, and featured in the exhibition Black Bile, Red Humour at the Art Centre Montabaur alongside Tal R, Matthew Barney and Jonathan Meese.
+Gallery exhibitions include Fake Empire, The Happy Lion, Los Angeles, 2008, and The Ghost Yard, Galerie Michael Janssen, Cologne, 2007.
 In October 2009, Mascher will participate in a group show at the Nunnery Gallery, London.
-He was taught at the Hochschule für bildende Künste (HBK), Braunschweig, under Professor Walter Dahn.
+He was taught at the Hochschule für Bildende Künste (HBK), Braunschweig, under Professor Walter Dahn.